-School and Community Programs are weekday and overnight Environmental education workshops attended by visitors of all ages in the spring, summer and fall.
+School and Community Programs are day and overnight environmental education workshops organized for groups of all ages in the spring and fall.
+Group program formats include short day (10am-12:30pm), full day (10am-2pm) and overnight programs.

 Check out our Online Curriculum!

 Our online curriculum platform helps teachers and group leaders provide a deeper learning experience in connection with a visit to Slide Ranch, or to provide opportunities for schools and groups unable to visit Slide Ranch access to our environmental and agricultural education curriculum.

 Enjoy a variety of engaging education modules to enhance your Slide Ranch visit before and after, as well as modules with curriculum on specific subjects that are core to the Slide Ranch experience such as Cooking at Slide Ranch, Tidepools and Goat Milking.

 Slide Ranch offers group programs in the spring (mid February - May) and fall (mid September - November), with limited programming also available throughout the summer (mid June - mid August).
 We generally book programs 1-2 seasons in advance but may potentially have availability during the current season.
 Please complete the application form.
 Questions about group programs can be addressed via email to email@example.com.